Doberman Pinscher dog breed

 About the Doberman Pinscher

-The Doberman Pinscher is a very large working dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Doberman Pinscher is manageable for most owners.
+The Doberman Pinscher is a large working dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Doberman Pinscher is manageable for most owners.
 Typically standing 24 to 28 inches tall at the shoulder and weighing 60 to 80 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Doberman Pinscher brings a distinct combination of traits that sets it apart.
 The Doberman Pinscher has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Doberman Pinscher loves being close to its people and forms strong bonds with every member of the household.